 05 of 07

 If you find yourself drawn to Senegal by the promise of pale gold beaches and languid days spent reading under swaying palms, don't miss the paradise coastline of Petite Côte.
-Stretching south of Dakar for approximately 150 kilometers/ 95 miles, this spectacular region is home to a wealth of uncrowded beaches perfect for swimming, snorkelling and sunbathing.
+Stretching south of Dakar for approximately 150 kilometers/ 95 miles, this spectacular region is home to a wealth of uncrowded beaches perfect for swimming, snorkeling and sunbathing.
 Along the way, a handful of European-influenced settlements offer a range of charismatic dining and accommodation options.

 06 of 07

 Just south of Petite Côte lies the tangled maze of estuaries, creeks and saline wetlands known as the Siné-Saloum Delta.
-This is one of the country's most important nature areas, as recognised by its UNESCO-protected status and its designation as a Birdlife International Important Bird Area.
+This is one of the country's most important nature areas, as recognized by its UNESCO-protected status and its designation as a Birdlife International Important Bird Area.
 Here, you can pole down tropical waterways in search of exotic bird species, or keep an eye out for indigenous wildlife in the Réserve de Fathala park.
 Highlights include roan antelope and an endangered subspecies of eland.

 07 of 07